Relieve Nasal Congestion with this DIY Inhaler

 You can make this in 5 minutes or less.

 Yield: 1/4 cup

 You’ll need a 4 part metal and glass purse size inhaler (preferred).
 You won’t need the cotton wick that comes with the inhaler for this project.
 Don’t use disposable plastic inhalers as the hole is too big and it will allow the salt to escape.

 Please use organic essential oils.
 Nonorganic essential oils, in many cases, contain pesticides and other chemicals that are concentrated with the plant material when the essential oils are distilled.
 When your body is sick or has a toxin load you don’t want to give it the added burden of chemicals hidden in your natural remedies.

 3 drops marjoram essential oil

 Mix Dead Sea salt and essential oils thoroughly in a bowl.
-Place ½ tsp of the mixture into glass chamber of inhaler.
+Place ½ tsp of the mixture into the glass chamber of the inhaler.
 Jiggle the salt gently and add more salt until no more salt can be added.
-Place cap on the glass inhaler and insert the glass chamber into the protective steel base.
+Place the cap on the glass inhaler and insert the glass chamber into the protective steel base.
 Cap the inhaler tightly and label “for sinus congestion”.

 Place remaining salt mixture in a cloth bag, inside a tightly sealed container.
-Keeping it in a cloth bag, keeps it from clumping and adhering to the side of a jar or tin, allowing you to use the full measure of the ingredients.
+Keeping it in a cloth bag keeps it from clumping and adhering to the side of a jar or tin, allowing you to use the full measure of the ingredients.
 It saves waste.